NixOS/nix.dev/source/tutorials/towards-reproducibility-pinning-nixpkgs.md

 ...
 ```

-This is **convenient** to quickly demonstrate a Nix expression and get it working by importing Nix packages.
+This is a **convenient** way to quickly demonstrate a Nix expression and get it working by importing Nix packages.

 However, the resulting Nix expression **is not fully reproducible**.
 The `<nixpkgs>` reference
 is set from the **local** `$NIX_PATH` environment variable.
 In most cases, this is set at the time Nix is installed